gazbert/bxbot/README.md

    bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules.

 ## Issue & Change Management

+_"I have spread my dreams under your feet; Tread softly because you tread on my dreams."_ - William Butler Yeats

 Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) - submit bugs here.